debeshmandal/mpi-example-dispatch/README.md

 At the current time of writing, there is no MPI communication presented but this may be added in the future, for example to demonstrate a simulation where particles or energy are exchanged between parallel systems at different temperatures.

-The example is designed to run on Linux systems and has been tested on WSL2 running Ubuntu - hence we imagine that it would work on most Ubuntu systems.
+The example is designed to run on Linux systems and has been tested on WSL2 running Ubuntu - hence we imagine that it would work on most Linux systems.
 The main prerequisites are:

 - MPI (either `mpich` or `openmpi`)